clementroure/TezGuard/readme.md

 # TezGuard
 ## No password.
 No risk.

+This project has been made in 48H during a Tezos hackathon.

 Demo: https://youtu.be/zdNbWseWQck

 This project is a minimalist demo of our NFT authentification system, made for companies.